 We apologize, but due to the museum’s mandatory closure, the opening dates for Healing in Color and The Walt Disney Studios and World War II will be postponed.
 We will update you with specific dates as soon as we have them.
 Please check waltdisney.org/exhibitions for updates about exhibitions, and waltdisney.org/visitor-update for information about the museum closure.
 We are continuing to send you and your families our best wishes.

 The Walt Disney Family Museum in San Francisco, California presents The Walt Disney Studios and World War II, a remembrance of The Walt Disney Studios’ extensive contributions to the Allies’ World War II effort.
-Curated by World War II historian Kent Ramsey, this immersive exhibition will be displayed in the Diane Disney Miller Exhibition Hall from May 13, 2020 through January 11, 2021.
+Curated by World War II historian Kent Ramsey, this immersive exhibition will be displayed in the Diane Disney Miller Exhibition Hall starting Summer 2020.